kpiiit/biases-in-LLM/README.md

 ```
 # RUN CODE
 - FOR TASK 1 YOU NEED TO RUN ALL FILES IN DIRECTORY OF TASK1
-- FOR TASK 2 YOU NEED TO RUN FILE IN EACH SUBDIRECTORY OF TASK2
+- FOR TASK 2 YOU NEED TO RUN 3 FILES IN EACH SUBDIRECTORY OF TASK2
-- FILES TO BE EXECUTED IN TASK2 ARE FOR TASK 2
+- FILES TO BE EXECUTED IN TASK 2
 ```
 python religion_graph.py
 ```